Apply to Teach at BARN

 Special equipment includes large Tekach etching press, small Ettan etching press, large soaking basin, two large Tekach rollers, assortment of large Tekach brayers, large format color copier/scanner and ten workspaces.

 Current classes teach woodworking techniques through projects using hand tools, hand power tools and professional level power equipment.
-Projects include the harvesting and preparing wood, furniture construction, wooden jewelry, boat building and guitar making.
+Projects include the harvesting and preparing wood, furniture construction, wooden jewelry, wood turning, boat building and guitar making.

 Special equipment includes a wide variety of hand tools as well as table saw, bandsaw, miter saw, scroll saw, router, drill press, jointer, planer and multiple kinds of power sanders.
 The latest addition is a CNC router shaping machine.